danypype/web-content-deduplicator/README.md

 ## 3. Image sets intersector

-Input `n` set of `Image`s.
-Retrieve the intersection of the two sets
+Input `n` sets of `Image`s.
+Retrieve the intersection of the two sets, given a probability threshold

 ## 4. ...